 Finally head back toward the Plaza de Toros, grab a bite to eat, and if time allows, hike to the Tajo Gorge viewpoint of the new bridge.
-This is a walking tour of Ronda, so no need for transportation.
-You’ll be tired at the end of the day, trip, but you will have seen the best of Ronda, Spain all in one day.
+This is a self-guided walking tour of Ronda, so no need for transportation.
+You’ll be tired at the end of your day trip, but you will have seen the best of Ronda, Spain in one day.

 Like it?
-Pin it to save for later!
+Pin this guide to what to see in Ronda Spain in one day to save for later!

 Have a comment or question about what to see in Ronda, Spain in one day?
 We’d love to hear from you and always try to respond to our readers, when possible.
 Leave your thoughts or questions about this Ronda travel guide in the comments below.

 Did you know…

 When you make a purchase or book hotels, tours, or other travel services, through our links, we receive a small commission, at no extra cost to you.
 We only EVER recommend service providers, websites, or products we personally use when booking our own travels.
 Your support enables us to keep producing helpful travel content.
 Thank you!

 - Book guided tours or excursions at GET YOUR GUIDE or VIATOR

 - Buy TRAVEL GEAR on Amazon

 - Buy a PRIORITY PASS MEMBERSHIP for airport lounge access